 - Remove clutter from stairs and floors4,5

 - Drink lots of water to keep hydrated

-- Be active in all the seasons to be strong, flexible, and balanced - when a person is less active, they become weaker and this increases their chances of falling 5
+- Be active in all the seasons to be strong, flexible, and balanced - when a person is less active, they may become weaker and increase their chances of falling5

 3 ways to keep active:

 - Sign up to take a 6-week long Matter of Balance class to improve or maintain strength, balance, and coordination.
 Find these no cost classes through the Ohio Department of Aging.